jordanl/reseed/README.md

 # reseed

 A tool for seeding torrents across gazelle trackers, such as migrating from What to PTH or cross-seeding between PTH and APL.

-When given a tracker and a local directory full of torrents, it will look for a tracker match for each torrent.
+When given a local directory full of torrents and a tracker, it will try to find a match for each torrent on the tracker.
-If a match is found,
-it re-adds it to your torrent client for reseeding on the new tracker.
+If a match is found, it downloads corresponding .torrent file and re-adds it to your torrent client for reseeding.

-It handles renamed files and folders, e.g. if the uploader added edition information to the folder or renamed "Foo For Bar.flac" as "Foo for Bar.flac".
+It handles renamed files and folders, e.g. uploader added edition information in the folder or renamed `Foo For Bar.flac` as `Foo for Bar.flac`.

 ## Migration